Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/EnumValue/documentation.md

 * _reset mode_

   * Sets the mode in which the option index is reset to the value defined by the _default index_ input.
-These can be `when any input changes` (resets the _value_ input whenever a connected input is changed) or `do not reset index` (does not reset the _value_ input at all).
+This can be `when any input changes` (resets the _value_ input whenever a connected input is changed) or `do not reset index` (does not reset the _value_ input at all).

 * _hide control_